google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 relatively easy to consolidate into a consistent time series that produce a continuous record from 1984 to the present, at a cadence of 16 days per sensor with 30 meter spatial resolution.
-The seminal Multispectral Scanner instrument extents the Landsat record back to 1972, but is not used in this tutorial.
+The seminal Multispectral Scanner instrument extends the Landsat record back to 1972, but is not used in this tutorial.
 Its data are quite different, making integration with later sensors challenging.
 See [Savage et al. (2018)](https://www.mdpi.com/1999-4907/9/4/157) and [Vogeler et al. (2018)](https://www.sciencedirect.com/science/article/abs/pii/S0034425718300579)